 You can ring Crimestoppers T: 0800 555 111.
 This is an independent charity helpline which allows you to report a crime anonymously.
 They will never ask your name or try to trace your telephone number.

-Or look at Fearless a website for young people.
+You could also look at Fearless, a website for young people.
 It allows you to give information about a crime anonymously.

 To contact the Police

 Call 999 if someone is in danger or a crime is taking place.

 Call 101 to report a crime and other circumstances that do not require an emergency response.

 Operators can access interpreters if you have difficulty speaking English.